thesuzerain/coup-cpp/README.md

 3) Use cmake to compile.

-For those having trouble with cmake or otherwise having compilation troubles, a "coup-cpp" executable has been included with the files that you can run using the command:

 ```
 ./coup-cpp
 ```

 ---

-This game does use colored text using ANSI/VT100 escape sequences: it may have issues running on Win32.
-I added in some code to only apply the colored text to non Win32, but this issue may still apply.
+This game does use colored text using ANSI/VT100 escape sequences: theser will display as black on most Windows machines.

+---

+Update 2022-10-26: Revisited this on a whim to refactor some of it without completely changing the way it is set up (and fix a couple small things).